 In 2002, The Foundation endowed the William and Helen O’Toole Dean’s Chair at the Villanova School of Business in honor of Terry’s parents.

-The endowment supports the Villanova School of Business’ aim to continue building on academic and faculty excellence.
+The endowment supports the Villanova School of Business’ aim to continue building academic and faculty excellence.

-In 2008, The Foundation provided funds for new business school campus facilities, and established an endowment for the O’Toole Family Faculty Fund.
+In 2008, The Foundation provided a grant for new business school campus facilities and established an endowment for the O’Toole Family Faculty Fund.

 The endowment enables Stanford University to continue to recruit and retain the finest professors in the world, enabling the university to continue its rich history of providing academic excellence to its students.
-In 2016, The Foundation also contributed funds to the New Student Resident Fund, supporting a new residence hall to be built in honor of Professor Jack McDonald, with whom Terry taught as a visiting lecturer at Stanford University Graduate School of Business over the past 25 years.
+In 2016, The Foundation also contributed funds to the New Student Resident Fund, supporting a new residence hall to be built in honor of Professor Jack McDonald, with whom Terry taught as a visiting lecturer at Stanford University Graduate School of Business for more than 25 years.